cooper-org/cooper/docs/source/problem.md

 ### Implicit Parameterization of Lagrange Multipliers {cite:p}`narasimhan2020multiplier`

-**Cooper** lets you parameterize the Lagrange multipliers implicitly, for instance, by using a neural network.
-To achieve this:
+**Cooper** enables implicit parameterization of the Lagrange multipliers, for example, by using a neural network.
+This allows **Cooper** to compute multipliers based on specified input features and to learn a parametric model for the multipliers, rather than defining them individually for each constraint.
+This approach helps scale the Lagrangian approach to problems with numerous (or even infinite) constraints.

+To achieve this, follow these steps:

 1. Implement a Lagrange multiplier model by inheriting from {py:class}`~cooper.multipliers.ImplicitMultiplier`.
-The model's input features will identify the constraint being evaluated, with the output corresponding to the associated Lagrange multiplier.
+Given input features for a constraint, the model will map the input features to an estimate of the Lagrange multiplier for that constraint.
-2. Set the `constraint_features` in the {py:class}`ConstraintState` to include the input features for the Lagrange multiplier model, corresponding to each evaluated constraint.
+2. Pass these input features as the `constraint_features` in the {py:class}`ConstraintState` object.

-This enables **Cooper** to compute multipliers based on specified input features and to learn a parametric model for the Lagrange multipliers, rather than defining individual multipliers per constraint.
 For additional details, refer to {doc}`multipliers`.

 ### Proxy Constraints {cite:p}`cotter2019proxy`

+It is often the case that constrained optimization problems involve non-differentiable constraints.
+This non-differentiability precludes the use of gradient-based primal-dual optimization methods.
-In some cases, it may be useful to employ different constraint violations for updating the primal and dual variables (see {ref}`here<proxy>` for details).
+The **proxy constraints** technique introduced by {cite:t}`cotter2019proxy` leverages a differentiable surrogate of the constraint when performing the primal updates, while preserving the original (non-differentiable) constraint for updating the dual variables (see {ref}`here<proxy>` for details).

 To use proxy constraints in **Cooper**:

 1. Specify `violation` for updating the **primal variables**.
 Ensure that this `violation` is differentiable with respect to the primal variables.
-2. Provide `strict_violation` for updating the **dual variables**.
+2. Provide (the potentially non-differentiable) `strict_violation` for updating the **dual variables**.

 Proxy constraints can be combined with sampled constraints and implicit multipliers.
 To do so, include both `constraint_features` and `strict_constraint_features` as needed.